Stanford–Binet Intelligence Scales

 The Stanford–Binet Intelligence Scales (or more commonly the Stanford–Binet) is an individually administered intelligence test that was revised from the original Binet–Simon Scale by Alfred Binet and Théodore Simon.
 It is in its fifth edition (SB5), which was released in 2003.

 It is a cognitive-ability and intelligence test that is used to diagnose developmental or intellectual deficiencies in young children, in contrast to the Wechsler Adult Intelligence Scale (WAIS).
 The test measures five weighted factors and consists of both verbal and nonverbal subtests.
 The five factors being tested are knowledge, quantitative reasoning, visual-spatial processing, working memory, and fluid reasoning.

-The development of the Stanford–Binet initiated the modern field of intelligence testing and was one of the first examples of an adaptive test.
-The test originated in France, then was revised in the United States.
-It was initially created by the French psychologist Alfred Binet and the French psychiatrist Théodore Simon, who, following the introduction of a law mandating universal education by the French government, began developing a method of identifying "slow" children, so that they could be placed in special education programs, instead of labelled sick and sent to the asylum.
-As Binet and Simon indicated, case studies might be more detailed and helpful, but the time required to test many people would be excessive.
-In 1916, at Stanford University, the psychologist Lewis Terman released a revised examination that became known as the Stanford–Binet test.
+The Stanford–Binet test initiated the modern field of intelligence testing and was one of the first examples of an adaptive test.

 Development

 As discussed by Fancher & Rutherford in 2012, the Stanford–Binet is a modified version of the Binet–Simon Intelligence scale.
-The Binet–Simon scale was created by the French psychologist Alfred Binet and the French psychiatrist Theodore Simon.
+The Binet–Simon scale was created by the French psychologist Alfred Binet and the French psychiatrist Théodore Simon.
 Due to the introduction of compulsory education at that time, questions were raised about children unfit for regular education, and a proposal was made to build boarding schools in asylums for them.
 Binet and Simon were part of a learned society that opposed the proposal and advocated the creation of remedial tracks in regular schools.
 They created the first intelligence test to objectively measure the intellectual functioning of primary school children.
 Binet and Simon believed that intelligence is malleable and that intelligence tests would help target children in need of extra attention to advance their intelligence.

 To create their test, Binet and Simon first created a baseline of intelligence.
 A wide range of children were tested on a broad spectrum of measures in an effort to discover a clear indicator of intelligence.
 Failing to find a single identifier of intelligence, Binet and Simon instead compared children in each category by age.
 The children's highest levels of achievement were sorted by age and common levels of achievement considered the normal level for that age.
 Because this testing method merely compares a person's ability to the common ability level of others their age, the general practices of the test can easily be transferred to test different populations, even if the measures used are changed.